ahmedsza/ailabtest/step9.md

 #### Objective
 Learn how to create and use an AI agent using Azure AI Agent Service with Semantic Kernel and Bing Grounding in a C# console application.

-#### Prerequisites
+## Prerequisites
-- Azure account with necessary permissions
+- An Azure account
+- Visual Studio or Visual Studio Code
 - .NET SDK installed
-- An IDE or text editor like Visual Studio or Visual Studio Code
+- Azure AI Project created.
+Will require
+  - connection string
+  - endpoint URL
+  - key
+- Bing Grounding Setup.
+See [Grounding with Bing Search Setup](step8_grounding.md)
+- Azure OpenAI deployment, such as gpt-4o, in Azure AI Project.
+Note that gpt-4o-mini is not supported with Bing Grounding.
+- Appropriate permissions to Azure AI Project
+- Logged into appropriate Azure subscription via Azure CLI

 #### Step-by-Step Guide